nikorasu-san/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-- Creating a mock Portfolio site using Bootstraps
+- Creating a Portfolio site using Bootstraps based on a image/template design.
+This site will host the projects worked on during the NU Web Developer Bootcamp

 ## Notes